StanYorgov/apache-demo/README.md

 ### Include
 This directive allows inclusion of other configuration files from within the server configuration files.
 This is very useful when you want to give access to the configuration of a website to a developer team or vendor employee, whithout giving them root access (becasue /etc requires root).

+## .htaccess file
+An .htaccess file is used for an Apache web server as a way to configure the details of your website without altering the server configuration files.
+This file begins with a period to signify that it’s hidden within the folder.
+An .htaccess file can be used to load customized error pages (such as 404 pages), create URL redirects, implement password-protected authentication for specific directories on your server, and more.

+It is not advised however to use .htaccess anymore.
+The following is a quote from the [official Apache documentation of the .htaccess file](https://httpd.apache.org/docs/2.4/howto/htaccess.html):

+> You should avoid using .htaccess files completely if you have access to httpd main server config file.
+Using .htaccess files slows down your Apache http server.
+Any directive that you can include in a .htaccess file is better set in a Directory block, as it will have the same effect with better performance.

 ## Virtual Hosts
 Virtuals hosts allow a single server to host multiple websites or web applications.
 Each virtual host has its own separate configuration, allowing different domains or subdomains to be served independently.
 Virtual hosts are a crucial feature for efficiently managing and hosting multiple websites on a single server.